dogecv/DogeCV/README.md

 Im currently developing a new version of this detector as it is basic and prone to failure, however I decided to release this as it's better the nothing.

 #### Detector Classes
- - `CryptoboxDetectorRed` - Red Cryptobox Detector
+ - `CryptoboxDetectorRed` - Cryptobox Detector
- - `CryptoboxDetectorBlue` - Blue Cryptobox Detector

 #### Parameters
 - `downScaleFactor` - double representing how much to downscale each frame.
 (Lower = Faster) WARNING!
 This value seems to cause crashes, recommend 0.6 (default).